andkov/about/2016/log/jan/README.md

 [Jan 22, Friday](https://github.com/andkov/about/blob/master/2016/log/jan/2016-01-22.md)

 - attended UVic Psych Dept [colloquium](http://www.uvic.ca/socialsciences/psychology/graduate/brain-sciences/cabssem/) talk by Morgan Teskey (@mteskey) on *Relating motor resonance and language: Not an open-and-shut case*.
-- Got a [fitbit Charge HR](https://www.fitbit.com/ca/chargehr) from Jonathan (@jru7sh).
+- Got a [fitbit Charge HR](https://www.fitbit.com/ca/chargehr) from Jonathan (@jru7sh) to explore the data pathways from collection to reporting.
 Loved the built and how it feels on the wrist.
 The iOS app for iPhone 6s works well.
 - Drafted literature review for ongoing monitoring.
 Need to develop new reading habits to be engaged into the conversation.
-- Thought about how Data Curatorship fits into the CAR workshop model.
+- Thought about how Data Curatorship fits into the CAR workshop model (see the daily log).